MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/Custom-Id-Tokens-in-AD-FS.md

 ![AD FS OpenID](media/Custom-Id-Tokens-in-AD-FS/AD_FS_OpenID_8.PNG)

 Click About link.
-You will see Hello [Username] which is retrieved from the username claim in id_token
+You will see Hello [Username] which is retrieved from the username claim in ID token

 ![AD FS OpenID](media/Custom-Id-Tokens-in-AD-FS/AD_FS_OpenID_9.PNG)